PART 4 -- ADMINISTRATIVE MATTERS

 (2) Additional information regarding the TAS is available in the Frequently Asked Questions attachment to the DPAP policy memorandum, 28 Oct 2010, “Update to Deployment of Subcontract Reporting Requirements for the Federal Funding Accountability and Transparency Act,” http://www.acq.osd.mil/dpap/policy/policyvault/USA005225-10-DPAP.pdf and the US Treasury “FAST Book” http://www.fms.treas.gov/fastbook/index.html.

 (S-90) The contracting officer shall use the contract file checklist applicable to their procurement and file the completed contract file checklist in the Electronic Data Management System (EDMS) contract file.
-The required checklists for procurements accomplished in accordance with FAR Part 8.4/Federal Supply Schedules and FAR Part 16.5/Indefinite Delivery Contracts, FAR Part 12/Acquisition of Commercial Items, FAR Part 13/Simplified Acquisition Procedures, FAR Part 15/Contracting by Negotiation, IDIQ CSA Orders, and Inquiry/Quote/Order (IQO) Contracts and Modifications are located at: https://www.ditco.disa.mil/DitcoContractingTemplates/doku.php?id=contract_file_checklists.
+Contract Specialists using the Procurement Administrative Leadtime (PALT) Tracking Application (PTA) shall export the contract checklists out of the PTA and file the checklist into EDMS in accordance with the Standard Operating Procedure for the PTA.
+The required checklists for procurements accomplished in accordance with FAR Part 8.4/Federal Supply Schedules and FAR Part 16.5/Indefinite Delivery Contracts, FAR Part 12/Acquisition of Commercial Items, FAR Part 13/Simplified Acquisition Procedures, FAR Part 15/Contracting by Negotiation, IDIQ CSA Orders, and Inquiry/Quote/Order (IQO) Contracts are incorporated into the PTA.
+If the Contracting Officer is not using the PTA checklist, the contract file checklists for the procurement types previously mentioned and modifications located at https://www.ditco.disa.mil/DitcoContractingTemplates/doku.php?id=contract_file_checklists shall be used.
 A new contract file checklist is required for the start of each new procurement action.

 (S-91) When using the Integrated Defense Enterprise Acquisition System (IDEAS), the system is the checklist and leads the user through the process by issuing various tasks when required.
 Therefore, (S-90) is not required when using IDEAS.